-20th March, 2014: Some 30 percent of 379 candidates contesting for the office of chairman in the upcoming fourth phase of the upazila election face cases, including allegations of murder.
-This was revealed on 20th March by SHUJAN-Citizens for Good Governance which said the data was based on the affidavits which the candidates have submitted to the election commission.
-The fourth-phase election to be held on March 23 in 92 upazilas.
+4th Phase of Upazila polls: On 20 March 2014, some 30% of the 379 candidates contesting for the Office of Chairman in the upcoming 4th phase of the Upazila election face criminal charges, including allegations of murder.
+This was revealed on 20 March by SHUJAN-Citizens for Good Governance by the data gathered from the affidavits the candidates submitted to the Election Commission.
+The 4th phase election is to be held on 23 March in 92 Upazilas.

 SHUJAN seeks to promote good governance and transparency.
-SHUJAN said that about 34 percent of the chairman candidates are graduates, while 19 percent are postgraduates.
+SHUJAN disclosed that about 34% of the chairman candidates are graduates and 19% are postgraduates.

-Majority of the candidates are businessmen, the data found.
-It said that 60 percent of the candidates are involved in business, while 15 percent in agriculture, 13 percent in service and five percent in legal profession.
-Sixteen chairman candidates did not mention their professions.
+The data found the majority of the candidates are businessmen.
+It said that 60% of the candidates are involved in business, 15% in agriculture, 13% in services and 5% in the legal profession.
+Sixteen chairman candidates did not list their professions.

-Co-coordinator of SHUJAN Sanjida Haque Bipasha presented the keynote paper revealing the statistics.
-She said that violence has led to suspension of voting in 71 polling stations in the first three phases of upazila elections.
+Co-coordinator of SHUJAN, Sanjida Haque Bipasha, presented the keynote paper revealing the statistics.
+She reported that violence has led to the suspension of voting in 71 polling stations in the first three phases of Upazila elections.

-Besides, anomalies occurred in 471 polling stations –six in the 1st phase, 100 in the 2nd phase and 365 in the 3rd phase- in the previous phases of the countrywide upazila elections, she said.
+“In addition, anomalies occurred in 471 polling stations –six in the 1st phase, 100 in the 2nd phase and 365 in the 3rd phase- in the previous phases of the countrywide Upazila elections,” Bipasha announced.

-SHUJAN secretary Dr. Badiul Alam Majumdar alleged that the EC does not apply its power to hold fair elections and to prevent vote rigging.
+SHUJAN Secretary, Dr. Badiul Alam Majumdar, disclosed that the Election Committee did not apply its power to hold fair elections and to prevent vote rigging.